loickadjiwanou/open-cdn/API.md

 ### 5. Upload File

-Upload a file to the CDN storage. **File size is validated against the API key's limit.**
+Upload a file to the CDN storage with a custom filename.

 **Endpoint:** `POST /api/file/upload`